 As set out in the policy, it was agreed that a review would take place every two years to ensure that it satisfies current legal requirements and customer expectations.
-This review is due in 2019 and has now been completed (enclosed) for Committee's consideration.
+This review was due in 2019 and had now been completed and was circulated for Committee's consideration.

-There is one amendment in the section on confidentiality on page 4 of the document, where a sentence has been added to the narrative around confidentiality and anonymity.
-In this case, it is setting out that in the case of an anonymous complaint it may not be possible to pursue legal proceedings.
+There was one amendment in the section on confidentiality on page 4 of the document, where a sentence had been added to the narrative around confidentiality and anonymity.
+In this case, it was setting out that in the case of an anonymous complaint it may not be possible to pursue legal proceedings.

-The revised policy has undergone Equality Screening and an Impact Assessment is not required.
+The revised policy had undergone Equality Screening and an Impact Assessment was not required.

-RECOMMENDATION: that the revised Environmental Health Enforcement Policy is approved.
+Proposed by Alderman Girvan Seconded by Councillor Kelly and agreed that the revised Environmental Health Enforcement Policy be approved.